zeekay/bebop/README.md

 Installation
 ------------
-To install the server components you can use `pip`:
+To install the server components use `pip`.

     pip install bebop-server

-To install the node.js client you can use `npm`:
+To install the node.js client use `npm`.

     npm install -g bebop